passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 Then, once the LCD device is set up, we can call LVGL functions, and the output will appear on the screen, assuming everything is configured properly.

+We’re using an
-<span style="color: red; font-weight: bold;">This means first enabling the
+<span style="color: red; font-weight: bold;">ILI9341 display</span> from Ilitek,
-display subsystem and driver</span>.
-As mentioned earlier in the prj.conf description, we’re using an ILI9341 display from Ilitek, but there isn't any Kconfig option for it.
+but we only see the Kconfig option for the display subsystem.
-<span style="color: red; font-weight: bold;">Why is that?</span>
+<span style="color: red; font-weight: bold;">Who enables the driver?</span>

-Well, if we check how the ILI9341 option is defined, we’ll see it’s enabled by default when CONFIG_DISPLAY is set and DT_HAS_ILITEK_ILI9341_ENABLED is true.
+Well, if we check how the driver option is defined, we’ll see it’s enabled by default when DT_HAS_ILITEK_ILI9341_ENABLED is true.

 In other words, having the right compatible in the device tree is enough for the option to be enabled automatically.

-Indeed, we can confirm it’s enabled by checking the .config file.
+Indeed, we can confirm it’s enabled by checking the

-<span style="color: red; font-weight: bold;">This is pretty cool</span> —
-especially if you compare it to the Linux kernel - where you have to enable both the device tree node and the related Kconfig option to get the driver working.

-<span style="color: red; font-weight: bold;">As a quick note, the same
+<span style="color: red; font-weight: bold;">.config</span> file.
-approach</span> is also used to probe the sensors and the CAN peripheral in our setup.
 -->

 ---